JJWRoeloffs/autobi_py/python/README.md

 ### Extracting features

-The most important part of the adapter is the ability to use AuToBI's eccelent feature extraction algorithms on their own.
+The most important part of the adapter is the ability to use AuToBI's excellent feature extraction algorithms on their own.
 The majority of Rosenberg's PhD was dedicated to feature extraction, and a large majority of the code is, too.

 #### Creating a FeatureSet to extract.
 The primary interface for this is the `autobi.FeatureSet` class, which is simply a wrapper around a list of strings, where each string represents a valid feature.

-To generate one of these featuresets, use the `FeaturenamesBuilder` class:
+To generate one of these feature sets, use the `FeaturenamesBuilder` class:

 ```python
 from autobi import FeaturenamesBuilder